equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

 ### Steps to run locally while `eksctl anywhere` is creating the cluster

 1. When the command above indicates it's waiting for the control plane node, reboot the two nodes.
-This is to force them attempt to iPXE boot from the tinkerbell stack that `eksctl anywhere` command creates. **Note** that this must be done without interrupting the `eksctl anywhere create cluster` command
+This is to force them attempt to iPXE boot from the tinkerbell stack that `eksctl anywhere` command creates.
+   **Note** that this must be done without interrupting the `eksctl anywhere create cluster` command.

    Option 1 - You can use this command to automate it, but you'll need to be back on the original host.